 Nutritional and Exercise Management

 There is currently no cure for PSSM1 or PSSM2.
-However, adopting appropriate nutrition and exercise programs can lower the incidence of severe symptoms such as severe tying-up.
+However, adopting an appropriate nutrition and exercise program can reduce the incidence of severe symptoms, such as severe tying-up.

 Feeding and exercise guidelines have primarily been researched in horses with PSSM1.
 However, a recent study in warmbloods with PSSM2 showed that the same strategies outlined below are effective for PSSM2.
 [4]

-The following is a list of 8 important tips for managing horses with PSSM.
+The following is a list of nine important tips for managing horses with PSSM.

 1) Provide a low starch and sugar diet